Lubwama-Emmanuel/Lubwama-Emmanuel/README.md

 - Love coding the best solutions to world-class problems in all ways i can,
 - Solving as many problems as I can, it really calms me down and makes me feel better
-- I love coding challenges
+- I love coding challenges and problems

 <h2> 🚀 &nbsp;Some Tools I Have Used and Learned Include:</h2>
 <p align="left">